AnisaHassan123/AnisaHassan123/README.md

 - I'm a Black Muslim Women!
 - I do research in Memory, Recall and Motor Control! 🧠
-- I interested in starting my tech career journey as a Data Scientist by utilizing some of the software and techniques ive gained from my work. 👩🏾‍💻
+- I'm interested in starting my tech career journey as a Data Scientist by utilizing some of the software and techniques ive gained over the years from my work. 👩🏾‍💻
 - I'm from Toronto, Canada,  born & raised.
-- I sit on the committee for Neuroscience Canada ⚖️
+- I sit on the committee for the Neuroscience Commitee of Canada ⚖️
 - I speak English, Swahili, Somali and Arabic (a bit)
-- I love to interect my passion and love of Quranic Studies into my work.
-And in the process of conducting some cool work on what the Quran can tell us about our brain.
+- I love to intersect my passion and love of Quranic Studies into my work.
+And i am currently in the process of conducting some cool work on what the Quran can tell us about our brain.
 Coming soon! 🧡

 ## I’m currently learning ...